cgrudz/DataAssimilationBenchmarks.jl/README.md

 ### Installing a dev package from the Julia General registries

 Currently DataAssimilationBenchmarks.jl is still pending integration into the Julia General registries.
-When this is available, instructions will be posted here.

 ## Using solvers in DataAssimilationBenchmarks

-The methods directory currently contains two types of solvers, differential equation solvers in the DeSolvers.jl sub-module, and ensemble-Kalman-filter-based data assimilation routines in the EnsembleKalmanSchemes.jl sub-module.
+The methods directory currently contains two types of solvers, differential equation solvers in the DeSolvers.jl sub-module, and ensemble-Kalman-filter-based data assimilation routines and utilities in the EnsembleKalmanSchemes.jl sub-module.

 ### API for differential equation solvers